franiglesias/tb/README.md

 ## Goodies

 `App\Lib\FileStorageEngine` provides a simple persistence engine for some applications.
+It is not a real database, but it provides persistence between requests for practicing.

 ## Setup details